Dean Rankine

-Dean Rankine is an Australian comics artist, writer and illustrator.
+Dean Rankine is an Australian comics artist, writer, illustrator and painter on the ABC's, 'Portrait Artist of the Year'.
 Rankine's work has appeared in many comics, books and magazines.

 Career

 His early comics appeared in many children's magazines - Mania, Explore, Krash, KidZone and Challenge.
 His own characters have included "Grossgirl and Boogerboy" in Mania and "In the Wild With Maggie and Mitch" in Explore (Pearson Education).
 He became a Dandy artist in issue 3571 and has drawn the mini-strips 'My Mum Is A Brain Eating Zombie', 'Flatman and Ribbon', 'The Shrimpsons', 'Simon's Bowel' and 'Teenage Mutant Ninja Turkeys' for that title.
 Rankine is a regular guest and presenter at Australian Comic Conventions.

 He has gone on to work on Simpsons Comics.
 His other credits include Futurama, Rick and Morty, Invader Zim, Underdog, Oggy and the Cockroaches and The Riverdale Diaries: Starring Veronica.
 He illustrated the Timmy the Ticked-Off Pony series - written by Magda Szubanski.
 And wrote and illustrated - Death Metal Emo Elves.